(bio)

 Struggle:

 I’ve struggled with mental illness and addiction for most of my life, the majority of that time anxious and uncertain, doing a lot of things that weren’t art.
-I spent years shifting through school, rehabilitation programs, and various jobs - baker, busser, janitor, housekeeper, assistant manager - just trying to build some kind of stability in my day-to-day and figure out how to keep going.
+I spent years shifting through school, drug rehabilitation programs, and various jobs - baker, busser, janitor, housekeeper, assistant manager - just trying to build some kind of stability in my day-to-day and figure out how to keep going.

 Weight: